nathan-popper/nathan-popper.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my site!
 I'm Nathan, a graduate student currently in my second semester of an analytics and data science degree.

 ### Most Recent Project: